s2-streamstore/bytewax-s2/README.md

   </p>
 </div>

-`bytewax-s2` is the Python package that provides Bytewax connector for S2, which can be used in your bytewax pipelines if you want to read from or append to S2 stream(s).
+`bytewax-s2` is the Python package that provides [Bytewax](https://bytewax.io/) connector for [S2](https://s2.dev/), which can be used in your bytewax pipelines if you want to read from or append to S2 streams.

 ## API overview

 The package exposes the following types:
-- `S2Source` - used for reading from S2 stream(s).
+- `S2Source` - used for reading from S2 streams.
-- `S2Sink` - used for appending to S2 stream(s).
+- `S2Sink` - used for appending to S2 streams.
 - `S2Config` - used when initializing `S2Source` and `S2Sink`.
 - `S2SourceRecord` - items read from S2 stream(s) will be of this type.
 - `S2SinkRecord` - items to be appended to S2 stream(s) must be of this type.
-- `S2SinkPartitionFn` - used for routing the item to appropriate S2 stream.
+- `S2SinkPartitionFn` - used for routing the items to appropriate S2 streams.

 Please refer to the docstrings of the abovementioned types to know more.